AlsoGhostglowDev/Ghost-s-Utilities/README.md

 ### Transitioning from 0.6.3 to 0.7.3
 <img width="1200" height="100" alt="image" src="https://github.com/user-attachments/assets/ccb80ee0-ddcc-42d5-8661-87c180e2c569" />

-The library is equipped with the `outdate-handler.lua` module of which could automatically handle the **class pathing between 0.6.3 and 0.7.0 huge overhaul**.
+The library is equipped with the `outdate-handler.lua` module of which could automatically handle the **class pathing between 0.6.3 and the 0.7.0 overhaul update**.
 Added support is for functions like `addHaxeLibrary`, `setPropertyFromClass` and `getPropertyFromClass`.
-Although, it is only limited towards the changes made in the Psych Engine's Source Code and nothing from other changes from Flixel and other Haxelibs.<br>
+Although, it is only limited towards the changes made in Psych Engine's Source Code and nothing from changes in other Haxelibs, like Flixel.<br>

 ### Other Usage
 <img width="1200" height="100" alt="image" src="https://github.com/user-attachments/assets/35f7928c-f9a7-4dd6-ac00-75969dd2d0ca" />

-Additionally, GhostUtil has easier methods on **adding shaders to cameras** (<kbd>shader.addCameraFilter</kbd>), manipulating the **game's application** with simple tweens (<kbd>window.startTween</kbd>) and more!
+Additionally, GhostUtil has easier methods on **adding shaders to cameras** (<kbd>shader.addCameraFilter</kbd>), manipulating the **game's application** with simple tweens (<kbd>window.startTween</kbd>), and more!
 There's also a simple-to-use **semi-advanced modcharting tool** for you chaotic modcharters out there who uses `Lua`.<br>

 GhostUtil also adds the capability to make and add **community extensions** (as seen for GhostUtil's `reflect.lua` extension) for others to **integrate their own library into GhostUtil's environment**.